 1972 - Lutheran Social Ministry Agency of Greater Columbia, SC launches a children’s ministry.

 1974 - While continuing its support of the Lutheran Children’s Home, an NC Synod study commission recommends pursuing an affiliated children’s services program in NC.
-In 1976, the board of Lutheran Children’s Home establishes an NC Division.
-Bill D. Brittain is named director and sets up office in the basement of Holy Trinity Lutheran Church in Raleigh, NC as Lutheran Family Services (LFS).
+In 1976, the board of Lutheran Children’s Home establishes an NC Division and the first Lutheran Family Services (LFS) office is set up in the basement of Holy Trinity Lutheran Church in Raleigh, NC.

 1978 - North Carolina Lutheran Homes and St. Andrews and Bethany Lutheran Churches cooperate to build and administer Lutherhaus, a federally-subsidized apartment complex for low-income and handicapped individuals in Hickory.
 The complex opens in 1980.